Model UN Ultimate Guide – Everything you need to know

 Here are a few key attributes that make up the perfect Model UN delegate:

-In short, anyone can do it!
+In short, anyone can get started in the world of Model UN!
 You just have to be willing to learn something new and step out of your comfort zone.

 5 things you should know about Model UN

-1. A Model UN committee can be about any topic imagineable.
+1. A Model UN committee can be about any topic imaginable.
 While some committees will strictly emulate their UN counterparts, others will cater to a diverse range of interests.

 2. The United Nations devised their own rules of procedure to get things done in committee.
 For Model UN delegates – we rely on a system based on Robert’s rules of Order.